PerMalmberg/Smooth/README.md

 Traditionally, embedded systems require a fully static memory footprint after start-up.
 Smooth takes a somewhat more pragmatic view on this; it utilizes the standard library (which is not memory static) to provide cleaner code, at the cost of some extra used bytes of RAM.
-However, where it is appropriate, such as with the *Queue*, things are designed so that the result is a memory static instance, i.e. a *smooth::ipc::Queue* will _not_ behave like an *std::vector*.
+However, where it is appropriate, such as with the queues, things are designed so that the result is a memory static instance, i.e. a `smooth::ipc::Queue` will have a memory static footprint once initialized.

-Apart from hardware/IDF-specific classes, applications written using Smooth can be compiled and run on POSIX systems (e.g. Linux) without any special considerations.
+[mock-idf](mock-idf/README.md) provides the ability to compile even applications that uses ESP-32 hardware for Linux with the only consideration that the mocks do not actually simulate the hardware.

 *) To certain limits, of course.